Cast Iron Radiators Frequenty Asked Questions

 Why are our longest standard radiators approx 1.43m long?

 There are two main reasons why our longest radiators are approx 1.43 metres long.
-Firstly, as we sell our cast iron radiators all over the UK, Eire & Mainland Europe, in order to keep shipping costs to an absolute minimum we use a bespoke sized pallet, which is 1.0m x 1.5m in size.
+Firstly, as we sell our cast iron radiators all over the UK, Eire & Mainland Europe, in order to keep shipping costs to an absolute minimum we use a bespoke sized pallet, which is 0.8m x 1.5m in size.
 Anything larger incurs large surcharges and delivery prices will become too expensive.
 Secondly and just as important, is the actual weight of the radiator and how it is handled upon delivery.
 Obviously cast iron radiators are heavy and with some of our assembled cast iron radiators weighing approx 140+kg, this needs to be considered.

 Are cast iron radiators more heat efficient than modern steel radiators?

-Yes, although they may take a little longer to get to full operating temperature (though on any sound heating system this time should be negligible) cast iron radiators are highly efficient, with darker colours being the most efficient conducting colour and due to the ability of cast iron to retain and spread heat evenly for much longer periods than steel, even when your heating has been switched off.
+Yes, although they may take a little longer to get to full operating temperature (though on any sound heating system this time should be negligible).
+Cast iron radiators are highly efficient, with darker colours being the most efficient conducting colour and due to the ability of cast iron to retain and spread heat evenly for much longer periods than steel, even when your heating has been switched off.

 What is Delta T rating and what Delta T rating do you use for your outputs?